rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 By R. S. Doiel, 2020-04-12

 This is the second post in the [Mostly Oberon](../11/Mostly-Oberon.html) series.
-Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit wholes I inevitably fell into.
+Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit holes I will inevitably fall into.

 ## Modules